Extent of damage to Carmelite Home unknown, official says

 The fire was struck at 4:53 p.m., and crews then began overhauling the scene, Escobedo said, noting the last unit left the home at 6:32 p.m.

-Hammond firefighters also responded to the scene with an aerial ladder truck, while the Gary Fire Department manned one of East Chicago's fire stations, Escobedo said.
+Hammond firefighters also responded to the scene with an aerial ladder truck, while the Gary Fire Department provided coverage for one of East Chicago's fire stations, Escobedo said.

 The fire had not rekindled as of early afternoon Monday, Escobedo said.